Aashi1102/FUTURE_ML_01/README.md

 ## ⭐ Acknowledgement

-This project was developed as part of the **Future Interns Machine Learning Internship Program** to demonstrate practical application of Machine Learning and NLP techniques in customer support automation.
+This project was developed as part of the **Future Interns Machine Learning Internship Program**.

+The objective of this task was to apply Machine Learning techniques to real-world business data and build a predictive sales forecasting system capable of estimating future demand based on historical sales trends.

+Through this project, I gained hands-on experience in:

+* Data Cleaning and Preprocessing
+* Exploratory Data Analysis (EDA)
+* Feature Engineering
+* Machine Learning Model Development
+* Model Evaluation and Validation
+* Business Forecasting and Data Visualization

+I would like to thank **Future Interns** for providing the opportunity to work on practical Machine Learning projects and enhance my skills in predictive analytics and data-driven decision making.